rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 # Part 2.
 Create the Virtual Shopping List mobile app and supporting web services in Bluemix

-This section take you through the steps to install the Breadbox Groceries sample mobile web application and associated web services in IBM Bluemix.
+This section takes you through the steps to install the Breadbox Groceries sample mobile web application and associated web services in IBM Bluemix.

 ## 1. Ensure prerequisites are met